qxy-fe/configs/packages/eslint-config-prettier-vue/README.md

-# eslint-config
+# eslint-config-prettier-vue

-> qxy-fe eslint config with prettier for Vue.js
+> qxy-fe eslint config with prettier for VueJs

 ## Usage